 Tulsa went into social isolation mode last week.
 All the bars, restaurants, theaters, bowling alleys and other places were ordered shut to help slow the spread of the Corona virus.
 My employer had already ordered those that could, to start working at home.
 Our son’s college has gone online and the various gyms where Heather teaches classes have closed so we were home except for trips the grocery store and to check on my brother at the hospital and Heather’s mother.

 The weather was kind of crappy as well so our exercise was limited to walking our one healthy dog in the neighborhood.
-Saturday we were ready to check out the great outdoors so we ventured to Keystone State Park about 30 minutes away.
+Saturday we were ready to check out the great outdoors so we ventured to Keystone State Park about 30 minutes away and you can see post to know more about it.
 We went out there and there were only three cars in the parking lot so we figured that we were ethically fine to go hiking without endangering ourselves or others.

 Here are Logan and Heather right after we started.

 The trail was a little wet in places but in great shape.
 The state takes really good care of it with the help of volunteers.
 I helped out a week or so ago, lopping branches and picking up litter.
 What also helps is that the trails are designed as opposed to Turkey Mountain where the trails just kind of happened.
 It makes a difference you know making sure that water flows across a trail rather than down it.

 Keystone features rocks and trees with a healthy amount of water.
 This tree looks to be growing right out of the rock.

 The water level was up a little.
 We did about three fords.
 We didn’t get our feet too wet.